facebookresearch/multimodal/examples/flava/README.md

 ### Access ImageNet

 To access the ImageNet dataset, you must first create an account at [HuggingFace](https://huggingface.co/join).
-Once your account is created and your email is confirmed, log in, click on your profile, and go to Setting -> Access Tokens.
+Once your account is created and your email is confirmed, log in, click on your profile, and go to Settings -> Access Tokens.
 Create a new token with READ access and copy it to clipboard.
 Then run `huggingface-cli login` in your terminal and paste the access token there.
 It should create an auth token at `~/.huggingface/token` that will be used to authenticate the dataset download request.

 ### Launching and test pretraining

-Launch your FLAVA debug pretraining job after making sure `IMAGENET_TAR` variable has been exported by running the following command:
+After making sure your access token was saved to `~/.huggingface/token`, launch your FLAVA debug pretraining job by running the following command:

 ```
 python -m flava.train config=flava/configs/pretraining/debug.yaml